Pav Bhaji: A Flavorful Icon of Indian Street Food

 After that, add the chopped tomatoes.
 Continue cooking until they soften and form a thick mixture.

 Now add the boiled vegetables—potatoes, peas, cauliflower, and capsicum.
-Mix everything well so the flavors combine evenly.
+Mix everything well so the flavours combine evenly.

-Then sprinkle Pav Bhaji masala, red chili powder, turmeric powder, and salt.
+Then sprinkle Pav Bhaji masala, red chilli powder, turmeric powder, and salt.
 Stir thoroughly.

 Using a potato masher, mash the vegetables while gradually adding water.
 As a result, the mixture develops a smooth yet slightly chunky texture.